Thomas Cook CEO says no airline sale planned currently

-LONDON (Reuters) - The chief executive of Thomas Cook (TCG.L) said the holiday company was not currently planning to sell its airline business following media speculation that it was considering spinning it off.
+LONDON, July 31 (Reuters) - The chief executive of Thomas Cook said the holiday company was not currently planning to sell its airline business following media speculation that it was considering spinning it off.

 “Currently we have no current plans to sell our airline,” CEO Peter Fankhauser told reporters on a call on Tuesday.